midearth-labs/web-agent-protocol/todo-app/docs/prd.clarification.md

 **Recommendation Needed**: This may be a technical detail, but clarify if there's a preferred approach or if this is left to implementation.

+**Answer**: Implementation detail.
+This will be ideated on in later stages.
 ---

 ### 9. Case Sensitivity for String Filters